Department Resources

 Reporting incidents of discrimination

 Discrimination is “conduct that adversely affects any aspect of an individual’s employment, education, or participation in an institution’s activities or programs, or has the effect of denying equal privileges or treatment to an individual on the basis of one more characteristics of that individual’s protected status or category.”
 Specific bases upon which discrimination is prohibited are delineated here.
 An employee wanting to file a discrimination complaint should contact the Office of Compliance in 361 Bascom Hall, e-mail: uwcomplianceoffice@wisc.edu, phone: 608-265-6018.
 Information about how to resolve concerns is available here.
-A student who wishes to file a discrimination complaint against a fellow student who is acting in his/her role as a student should contact the Dean of Students (dean@studentlife.wisc.edu) at the Division of Student Life in 70 Bascom Hall, phone: 608-263-5700.
+A student who wishes to file a discrimination complaint against a fellow student who is acting in his/her role as a student should contact the the Office of Student Assistance and Support (formerly the Dean of Students Office) (osas@studentaffairs.wisc.edu) at the Division of Student Life in 70 Bascom Hall, phone: 608-263-5700.
 A student who wants to file a discrimination complaint against a fellow student who is acting in his/her role as a University employee (e.g., teaching assistant, res hall assistant, student hourly employee) or against any other employee of the University should contact staff in the Office of Compliance by e-mailing uwcomplianceoffice@wisc.edu.

 Reporting incidents of sex discrimination, sexual harassment, sexual assault, dating violence, domestic violence, or stalking